ur-tcs/programming-2-ex-12/README.md

 In my opinion, there is no harm in adding the unaltered `scala/scala3.g8` project files as scaffold code, in case some students struggle to get the project running.

+### Running your project

+(how do you run the project?, summarization of all possible commands)

 ## Theory of Huffman codes